elizabethcd/FurnitureConverter/README.md

 Here's a detailed guide on how to use this script, with screenshots, for Windows users: https://github.com/elizabethcd/FurnitureConverter/blob/main/docs/Windows_guide.md#windows-detailed-pictorial-install-guide

 If you're a Linux user, the Mac guide should pretty much work.
 Otherwise, you're probably going to have to ask a Linux resource what's wrong.
+(Ideally one specific to your distro, but I hear the Arch Linux wiki and AskUbuntu might be good resources.)

 ## Simple Edits You Can Make Afterwards